 - Surface albedo

-- Improved cloud characterization: Cloud phase, cloud microphysics (phase and effective particle size) cloud height, cloud optical depth.
+- Improved cloud characterisation: Cloud phase, cloud microphysics (phase and effective particle size) cloud height, cloud optical depth.

 - Ocean colour